theianmay/time-entry-gen/README.md

 ## 📧 Support

-For issues or questions, please open an issue on GitHub.
+For issues or questions, please open an issue on GitHub or reach out via email.

 ---